BI International Case Competition 2020

 BI International Case Competition 2020 invites prestigious schools from all over the world to compete in solving a real business case, provided by one of our strategic partners.

 BI International Case Competition (BIICC) is an annual competition and was held for the first time in February 2016.
 BIICC offers a unique program including social activities and events, both for the international participants and for the BI students.
-Through six intense days 12 international teams from ten different countries compete to become the BIICC Champion 2019.
-The competition consists of a warm-up case distributed to the teams 25th January followed by a 30-hour main case, which will be launched by BIICC’s Premium partner Tuesday 12th February at BI’s campus in Oslo.
+Through six intense days, 12 international teams from eleven different countries compete to become the BIICC Champion 2020.
+The competition consists of a Premier case distributed to the teams 23 January (due 6 February) followed by a 30-hour main case, which will be launched by BIICC’s Golden partner Tuesday 11 February at BI’s campus in Oslo.

-Collaboration is also the essence of how BIICC is organised and executed joining various departments of BI, the student union SBIO, strategic partners from the business community and last, but not least, priceless effort by voluntary BI students.
+Collaboration is also the essence of how BIICC is organised and executed joining various departments of BI, the student organisation BISO, strategic partners from the business community and last, but not least, priceless effort by voluntary BI students.
 Together we strive to deliver a week full of social happenings and challenging activities.

 We want BIICC participants to look back at their time in Norway with a smile, a bunch of new friends, business contacts and experiences.

 We look forward to welcoming this year’s participants to Oslo!